MAGIX Movie Studio

 The browser area to the right of the video preview is organized into four sections: Import, Effects, Templates, and Audio.

 In the Import tab, you can drag and drop files from your desktop into the program and project, which worked perfectly fine in my experience with it.
-From this tab, you can also access a feature which is unique to MMEP, the "travel route".
+From this tab, you can also access a feature that is unique to MMEP, the “travel route”.

 This feature allows you to place pins on a map to show your viewers where you’ve been on your travels and create animations to demonstrate the routes you went on.
 Though the travel route feature is functional and I suppose some people might get a kick out of it, I’m deeply confused by why Magix thought this feature was a necessary add-on in a video editing program.